-• Begin assembly at the oval flue collar of the stove.
-Insert the crimped end of the oval-to-round adapter into the stove's flue collar, and keep each crimped end pointing toward the stove.
-(Figure 5) Using the holes in the flue collar as guides, drill 1/8" (3 mm) holes in the bottom of the first section of chimney connector and secure it to the flue collar with three #10 x 1/2" sheet metal screws.
+Begin assembly at the flue collar of the stove.
+Insert the first crimped end into the stove's flue collar, and keep each crimped end pointing toward the stove.
+(Fig. 5) Using the holes in the flue collar as guides, drill 1/8" (3 mm) holes in the bottom of the first section of chimney connector and secure it to the flue collar with three $\#10 \times 1/2$ " sheet metal screws.
 Lift off the griddle, and shield the stove's surface between the griddle opening and the front of the flue collar to protect the finish when you drill the front hole.

-Figure 5 - Chimney connector.
+Fig. 5 - Chimney connector.

-- Fasten each joint between sections of chimney connector, including telescoping joints, with at least three (3) sheet metal screws.
+Fasten each joint between sections of chimney connector, including telescoping joints, with at least three (3) sheet metal screws.
 The pre-drilled holes in the top of each section of chimney connector serve as guides when you drill 1/8" (3 mm) holes in the bottom of the next section.

-Furnace cement may be used to seal the oval-to-round adapter to the flue collar. - Fasten the chimney connector to the chimney.
+- Fasten the chimney connector to the chimney.
 Instructions for various installations follow.
 Figure 6 illustrates the general layout of chimney connector parts. - Be sure the installed stove and chimney connector are correct distances from nearby combustible materials.